 Perinatal mood and anxiety disorders (PMADs) are the #1 medical complication of childbirth.

-1 in 5 women will experience a PMAD during pregnancy and/or within the first year postpartum.
+1 in 5 women will experience a Perinatal Mood and Anxiety Disorder during pregnancy and/or within the first year postpartum.

 When we talk about maternal mental health, the first (and often only) thing that comes to mind is Postpartum Depression.
 But in addition to that, women can also experience: Prenatal/ postpartum depression, prenatal/postpartum anxiety, prenatal/postpartum OCD, postpartum post traumatic stress disorder, birth trauma, postpartum onset of bipolar disorder, and postpartum psychosis.
 These diagnoses can sound intimidating and foreign.
 You don’t need to think you have a PMAD to get help.
 If you feel like something is just not right, if you’re not feeling like yourself, you can benefit from a little extra support.
 We all can!

 Isolation and lack of support are two of the main causes of perinatal mood disorders.
-The perinatal period can feel lonely, overwhelming, and scary – but you are not alone.
+The perinatal period can feel lonely, overwhelming, and scary.

 During these sessions we will work on giving you the tools and skills to manage pregnancy, birth, the postpartum period, and motherhood.
 Having a child is the life-event that requires the most adaptation.
 Talking about your experience and adjustment to parenthood is extremely helpful and healing for new parents.